 When credit card issuers offer bonuses of above 3%, the costs of the rewards given will invariably exceed the merchant fees they earned.
 As a result, most banks will place a cap on the total awards received.
 For example, the American Express Blue Cash Preferred card offers an amazing 6% cash back for purchases from grocery stores (in the United States).
-Nevertheless, it limits bonuses to the first $6,000 spent each year, or only $300 in bonuses.
+Nevertheless, it limits bonuses to the first $6,000 spent each year (then 1% back), or only $300 in bonuses.
 After that cap is reached, the standard 1% cash back applies.

 5. Confusing rotating bonus categories